modern-influence-of-ancient-warriors

 The Teutonic Order in the Empire After 1525

 Even after 1525, the Teutonic Order persisted in the Holy Roman Empire as a purely ecclesiastical institution.
 Its headquarters moved to Mergentheim in Franconia.
 The order became a refuge for Catholic nobles, and its possessions were scattered across the empire, from the Rhineland to Swabia.
 The order maintained its elaborate hierarchy, with positions often filled by imperial counts and dukes.
 It provided military officers and administrators to the empire, and its properties were managed as efficient estates.
 During the Thirty Years' War, the order sought neutrality but was often caught in the crossfire.
 In the 18th century, the order slowly declined, and it was dissolved by Napoleon in 1809 in most German territories.
 However, it was revived in Austria and today exists as a charitable organization.
-The imperial connection faded, but the order's history remains a testament to the complex interplay between religious crusading and imperial politics.
+The imperial connection faded, but the order's history remains a complex interplay between religious crusading and imperial politics.
+The post-1525 order also became a vehicle for Catholic nobility to retain influence in a increasingly Protestant-dominated northern Germany.

 Legacy and Historical Assessment